 Our results reveal that the ADORA2B red blood cell signaling cascade combats the early onset of age-related decline in cognition, memory and hearing.
 Promotes oxygen supply in mice and immediately highlights new rejuvenation targets.Yang Xia

-It is still very early for this avenue of research, do not expect a new anti-aging treatment to derive from these results anytime soon.
+It is still very early for this avenue of research, do not expect a new anti-aging treatment to derive from these results in a short time.
 There are indications that a slight deprivation of oxygen in the brain occurs with aging, but more studies will be needed to focus on the phenomenon.